Showing top 0 results 0 results found

 If you don’t know your customers' pain points, you can’t address them.

 Embrace storytelling.
 Stir their emotions.

-Draw a picture of a life they will have if they buy your products.
+Draw a picture of a life they will have if they invest in your products.

-Benefits over features, and solutions over pretty descriptions.
-Though these are needed, too.
-Make sure your customers have something more to think about than just a list of colors and sizes.
+Benefits over features, solutions over pretty descriptions.
+Though these are needed too.
+Just make sure they fit your tone of voice and customers remember something more than just a list of colors and sizes.

 3. Give know-how for free.

 That’s your best move at the awareness stage.

 Teach customers something new for free.
 Make it product-related, but don’t mention your product just yet.